 It was a challenge to move to the UK because I previously lived in Switzerland, but I don’t regret my choice.
-I did my Masters and PhD in Switzerland so I was there 7 years in total.
-In the beginning I was in Zurich, the German speaking part and then I moved to Luzern the French speaking part.
+I did my Masters and PhD in Switzerland so I was there seven years in total.
+In the beginning I was in Zurich, the German-speaking part, and then I moved to Luzern, the French-speaking part.
 I speak a bit of German but not really French.
 When I arrived in the UK It was a sunny day and I was prepared for the worst.
 I had a raincoat with me and it was February but it was nice and sunny.
-After my interview I spent a day in London sightseeing and I went to China Town and I really liked it in the UK.
+After my interview I spent a day in London sightseeing and I went to Chinatown and I really liked it in the UK.

 The research I’m doing at the moment is mainly in behavioural economics and applied microeconomics.
 Currently I’m working on projects related to peer effects, social interaction and social networks.
 For one of my projects we look at pro-social motivation, so we took blood donation for example which is a text book example.
 We looked at how does the motivation to donate spread from one person to another, so we look at the residence network and colleague social network and how this spreads out.
 I’m closing my PhD project and now I’m revising my job market paper, it’s now revised for the economics journal and now I’m about to start a new project also about peer effects.